Honouring the brave: David Ernest Hornell and the heroic sinking of a German submarine

 David Ernest Hornell was born in Toronto, Ontario on Jan.
 26, 1910.
 Known to be an athlete, he enjoyed playing sports like rugby and tennis.
 Hornell proved himself to be an exceptional student, and received a scholarship intended to ensure that he continued his education into university.
 However, due to the economic circumstances of the 1930s, he was not able to pursue his education; he took a job working for Good Year Tire instead.
 Hornell was active in his community, and taught Sunday school at the Wesley United Church.
 His early life indicates a hard-working and well-rounded young man, qualities he would bring with him into his military career.

-Hornell joined the Royal Canadian Air Force (RCAF) in 1941, at the age of 31.
-By July of that year he was already flying solo, having received his pilot wings.
+Hornell joined the Royal Canadian Air Force (RCAF) in early 1941, at the age of 30.
+Soon after, he was flying solo.
+Hornell received his pilot wings in September.
 Although older than the other Second World War Victoria Cross recipients mentioned throughout this series, Hornell served with the determination of any younger airman.
 Hornell was first stationed in Nova Scotia with No. 120 Squadron, RCAF.
 The squadron’s objective was to patrol the Atlantic coast, looking for German submarines.
 During the Second World War, German submarines were known to patrol these waters, looking for unsuspecting ships making crossing the Atlantic, to and from Europe.
 Hornell was later assigned to No. 162 Squadron, RCAF.
 There, he continued the work he was doing with No. 120 Squadron, except now he was stationed in the middle of the Atlantic in Reykjavik, Iceland.
 Hornell was eventually sent to Northern Scotland with the other members of his squadron, to play both a defensive and offensive role — patrolling for submarines.
 During these patrols, Hornell was flying an amphibious aircraft; the Consolidated PBY-5A Canso A was capable of landing and taking off from both the water and the ground, making it suitable for these kinds of sorties.

 An article from the Winnipeg Evening Tribune, detailing Hornell’s final moments and highlighting his posthumous award.